libo8621696/Project3_Traffic_Sign_Classifier/writeup_project3_traffic_sign_classifier.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of 99.9%
+* training set accuracy of 99.5%
-* validation set accuracy of 99.0%
+* validation set accuracy of 98.0%
-* test set accuracy of 93.2%
+* test set accuracy of 91.2%

 The well known LeNet architecture is chosen for this project, only a slight modification of the output.

 The LeNet arichitecture is originally designed for classfiying the digits of the class from 1 to 10.
 LeNet is a type of CNN network useful not only for classifying the 10 digits in MNIST dataset.
 Our project `Traffic Sign Classifier Project` is also a classification project on classifying 43 different traffic signs which is quite similar to what LeNet does.

-The final model's accuracy on training is 99.9%, but this result is not so important as the validation accuracy 99.0%,since the validation data is thrown in the CNN framwork to test the state-of-the-art accuracy after updating the weights at each epoch.
+The final model's accuracy on training is 99.5%, but this result is not so important as the validation accuracy 98.0%,since the validation data is thrown in the CNN framwork to test the state-of-the-art accuracy after updating the weights at each epoch.
 But the most import index for the final model's accuracy might be due to the test accuracy.
 The test dataset never participate in the training process, and keep independent from the training set and the validation set.
 So the test accuracy evaluated on the stand-alone test set might be more convincing to the customers to judge the effectiveness of the LeNet framework.

+It is worth noticing from the past experience that the problem of such Deep Neural Networks(DNN) is overfitting.
+The model learns to classify only the training examples instead of learning decision boundaries capable of classifying generic instances.
+The drop out seems to be very useful.
+Before the drop out applies, the modified LeNet mightbe overfitted respect to the training sets, but when the trained framework is tested  on some extreme cases not met in the training sets, the prediction might not be so robust.
+For example, the last picture under occluded or some complicated background cluttered behind, the prediction of the network without dropout might give a wrong answer.
+It is commonly accepted that the dropout could work well in practice because it prevents the co-adaption of neurons during the training phase.

+ With some proper drop out preventing the co-adaptations which might not generalized to unseen data, the dropped out neurons could be regarded as some kind of hidden units unreliable.
+Therefore, the hidden units cannot be relied on other specific units to correct its mistakes.

+ The other modification of the LeNet framework is to replace the RELU with ELU(Exponential Linear Units) for the activation function.
+The original RELU might be always output the same value if some large negative bias term is met in some particular training process.
+Once the RELU is "dead", it is unlikely to recover, because the gradient at 0 is also 0.
+The ELU gives a solution on providing some small positive gradient for negative inputs in attempt to give a chance to recover.
+The switch from RELU to ELU brings about the lift of accuracy in predicting the last example picture from 57% to 97%.

 ### Test a Model on New Images